 The Campus Pass was implemented to help keep Johns Hopkins campuses safe and open for faculty, staff, and students.

-Faculty, staff, and students are required to have a green Campus Pass for campus access.
+Currently, Johns Hopkins Health System affiliates require a green Campus Pass for campus access.
 The Campus Pass is obtained after a COVID Health Check with no symptoms of/exposure to COVID-19 and compliance with Johns Hopkins vaccine or testing requirements.
 Your green Campus Pass may be verified as you move through campus.
 Your compliance with testing requirements (if applicable) may also affect your ability to receive a green Campus Pass.

 Currently there are three places to take the COVID Health Check which can result in a campus pass:

 If you take the COVID Health Check on the mobile Prodensity app, report no symptoms or exposure, and you are compliant with your Required To Do list items, your green Campus Pass will automatically become accessible on the app health screen.
 The system will record that you have a green Campus Pass.

 If you take the COVID Health Check on the web, and report no symptoms or exposure, the system will record that you have a green Campus Pass if you are compliant with your Required To Do list items.
 You may choose to print the Campus Pass and save it if you would like to have back-up documentation while on campus.